The 10 Worst St. Petersburg Suburbs For 2022

-Not everyone is cut out for city life.
-Some people would prefer to live in the cities and towns that surround St. Petersburg.
+More and more people would prefer to live in the cities and towns that surround St. Petersburg to avoid all the hustle and bustle.

-Today, we'll use science and data to determine which St. Petersburg 'burbs need a little tender loving care - the sore thumbs of the St. Petersburg area if you will.
-Realistically, you can't expect all the suburbs to live up to St. Petersburg proper, although Redington Shores certainly tries.
+Today, we’ll use Saturday Night Science to determine which St. Petersburg ‘burbs need a little tender loving care – the sore thumbs of the St. Petersburg area if you will.
+Realistically, you can only expect some of the suburbs to live up to St. Petersburg proper, although Redington Shores certainly tries.

 We examined the 24 biggest suburbs of St. Petersburg to find out the worst places to live.
 And while you won't necessarily find them on the worst places to live in Florida lists, these ten places are a little too far downwind of St. Petersburg in terms of quality of life.